jianwdong/K12-STEM-Curriculum-Checklist/curriculum.md

 ## 🎯 About the Author

 I am a physician, data scientist, and father of 2 kids.
 I attended NYC public schools from grade 1 to 12, and went on to attend college at Columbia University where I graduated with high honors in Mechanical Engineering.
 I then obtained my medical degree at NYU, and did my radiology residency at Harvard.
 While practicing as a radiologist, along the way I got a master of science in Data Science from UT Austin.
-I feel very qualified to help kids succeed academically.

 In the words of Mark Twain, I never let my schooling interfere with my education.